mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 All in all, that's $39,000 for just one summer, which prorates to $156,000 for an entire year!
 That's over twice the average salary for an entry-level, full-time EE!
 I'd say that's quite a step up from minimum wage.
 Now imagine you intern at Microsoft for three or four summers, that's well over $100k you'll be making even before you graduate!

-The best part is Microsoft/FAANG (an acronym for the top tech companies, typically the highest paying) isn't even the highest paying, there are hedge funds/HFT firms out there that pay over twice this for a *very* select few interns.
+The best part is Microsoft/FAANG (an acronym for the top tech companies, typically the highest paying) isn't even the highest paying, there are hedge funds/HFT firms out there that pay over twice this for a *very* select few interns (yes, there are some interns making $20k+/mo).
 These opportunies are *extremely* competitive and more selective because there are fewer opportunies.

 Unlike for SWE, there aren't many resources out there to explore EE intern compensation.
 Here are a few resources for SWE intern compensation, just know that at the same company, EE interns will make slightly less than their SWE counterparts, and this difference extends throughout the entire career.